lukojovic/data_retrieval/README.md

 make kernel
 ```

-Select the kernel with the equivalent name as the `.ipynb` notebook to execute the notebook.
+Select the kernel `dreo_environment` with the equivalent name as the `.ipynb` notebook to execute the notebook.
 For example, `01_lecture.ipynb` requires the kernel `01_lecture` for execution of the code blocks.

 # Clean-up